 Getting Around Town is a Wall Street Journal slideshow of transportation images from around the world.How do comics reflect the countries they were created in? is from The BBC.
 Shooting hoops around the world: Stunning pictures of basketball courts capture world’s workout below a single common hoop is from The Daily Mail.
 How Children Learn: Portraits of Classrooms Around the World is from Brain Picker.
 The Most Beautiful and Imaginative Public Schools in the World is from Flavorwire.
 Google autocomplete: The internet where you are is from The BBC.
 Chinese families’ worldly goods in Huang Qingjun’s pictures is from The BBC.
 The Fourth Grade Project: Life Through the Eyes of 7 Kids From Around the World is from The Huffington Post.
 Back to School: Classroom Portraits by Julian Germain is from TIME.

-Clicking on “info” will get you a clearer image of this infographic on gestures:School Lunches From Around The World is a slideshow from The Huffington Post.
+Clicking on “info” will get you a clearer image of infographic on gestures:School Lunches From Around The World is a slideshow from The Huffington Post.

 How people in various countries describe themselves on LinkedIn is an interesting map.